The Science of Fit: Why Most Brands Fail Tall Men

 tall men’s casual shirts with longer torso fits

-One of the biggest misconceptions in tall men’s clothing is that length is the main problem.
-In reality, proportion is far more important.
+One of the biggest myths in tall men's fashion is that length is the only issue.
+While extra length matters, it is not the whole story.

 This becomes especially relevant when styling modern pieces like outerwear.
 For example: